Apple Pie

 For the Filling

-• Start with making your pastry: In a large bowl, cream the butter/margarine and sugar together until light and fluffy.
+• In a large bowl, cream the butter/margarine and sugar together until light and fluffy.
 Add the egg and mix through.

 • Sift in the flour and combine until the pastry comes together, using your hands to bring together if needs be.